Your Training Connection

 Computer Training Institute.
 The Computer Training Institute serves the computer training needs of the community by providing a variety of regularly scheduled courses for individuals who need to upgrade their skills in computer operations or who need to develop new skills.
 Courses available range from introductory- level courses for the novice user to advanced courses for the experienced user.
 The short, intensive courses focus on computer applications and programming.
 Hands-on training is emphasized, with each student having access to a computer system.
 Classes are available during both the day and evening and are offered on a selected basis at all college sites.
 Courses may be customized to focus on specific company needs and provided in special formats under contract.
 Classes may also be offered on-site using company facilities.

-Contract Industrial Training.
-In response to the specific training needs of area business and industry, Pellissippi State is able to develop and deliver customized training programs.
+Customized Training.
+In response to the specific training needs of area business and industry, Pellissippi State is able to develop and deliver custom training programs.
 These training and human resource development needs are the result of plant startups, expansion/renovation, work force upgrade, and ongoing employee training and development.
-The specialized contract training programs provide effective means for skills upgrading, apprenticeships, retraining and cross-training.
+The specialized custom training programs provide effective means for skills upgrading, apprenticeships, retraining and cross-training.
 Subject matter ranges from basic skills and workplace literacy to advanced technical skills.
-With experienced industrial training instructors, instructional designers, and program coordinators on staff, needs assessment, program design and development, training, and facility and project coordination can be provided in addition to the technical instruction.
-The contract technical training programs can be and are generally offered on-site, at an off-site training center, or at another convenient community location.
+With experienced training instructors, instructional designers, and program coordinators on staff, needs assessment, program design, development, training, facility space and project coordination can be provided in addition to the technical instruction.
+The customizable training programs are offered on-site, at an off-site training center, or at another convenient community location.

 Quality and Productivity.
 The Quality and Productivity program provides resources through which area business and industry can receive education, training, and leadership in quality management and productivity.
 Quality development resources include on-site, customized training programs, public seminars and short courses, teleconferences, consulting, and business forums.
 Productivity programs include training in quality tools, team building and problem solving.